 If you do a point-in-time export of organizational data from your HR information system as of the current date, you will get a picture of your employee population for that single point in time.
 Therefore, for the greatest data fidelity during provisioning, you should provide organizational data exports for each of the last 13 months.
 This can be supplied in a single file or in a sequence of files.

-This means that for each measured employee, you would have 13 separate rows for each employee, with an effective date for each month in which data was pulled.
+This means that for each measured employee, you would have 13 separate rows; each row would contain an effective date for each month in which data was pulled.
 If this is not possible, then you can provide one single point in time.
 In this case, the effective date should be set to the first day of the current month, one year back.
-For example, if provisioning occurred in October 2018, the effective date for all rows should be set to 10/1/2017.
+For example, if provisioning occurred in October 2020, the effective date for all rows should be set to 10/1/2019.

 This section contains information about the attributes that you use in the organizational data files uploaded to Workplace Analytics.

 |Attribute (column header)||Description of data / data validity||Data coverage requirements|

 |PersonId||Unique identifier for the employee record.
 This identifier can be the employee's primary SMTP address or email alias.
 It must be in a simplified format that contains no spaces.
 For example:

 ||Each row must contain a valid PersonId.
 Each upload file can have only ONE record with the same PersonID / EffectiveDate pair.|